dlccyes/CollegeNotes/OtherNotes/Software Development/Sniffing Packets from Wireless Networks.md

 ## (For MacOS) With Wireless Diagnostics

-Use `sudo airport -s` to know your target channel (check the previous section)
+Use `airport -s` to know your target channel (check the previous section)

 Wireless Diagnostics -> Window -> Sniffer -> Select the target channel -> Start